ssaippi/ssaippi.github.io/privacypolicyvibratephone.md

-Privacy Policy for Vibrate Phone
-Last Updated: 4/28/2025
+Last Updated: 5/8/2025

 Thank you for using Vibrate Phone ("the App").
-Your privacy is important to us, and we want to be transparent about our practices.
+Your privacy is our top priority, and we are committed to ensuring a completely secure and private experience.

 1. Information We Collect
-Vibrate Phone does not collect, store, or transmit any personal information or usage data.
-The app operates entirely on your device without sending any information to external servers.
+Vibrate Phone does not collect, store, or transmit any personal information, usage data, or analytics.
+The app operates entirely on your device without sending any data to external servers.

 2. No Data Collection
-Specifically, we do not:
+We explicitly do not:

-Collect personal information
+Collect names, emails, or any personal identifiers.

-Store usage statistics

-Track user behavior
+Track user behavior or app usage.

-Use analytics tools
+Use analytics tools (e.g., Google Analytics, Firebase).

-Integrate with third-party services that collect data

-Access your contacts, photos, or other personal data
+Access your contacts, photos, location, or other sensitive data.

+Share data with third parties.

+3. AI-Generated Stories (Powered by DeepSeek AI)
+The App includes an AI Story Generator using DeepSeek AI for relaxation narratives.

+All story generation happens locally—no prompts or inputs leave your device.

+We do not store or log any generated content.

-3. In-App Purchases
+4. In-App Purchases
-The App offers optional in-app purchases through the Apple App Store.
-All payment processing is handled by Apple, and we do not have access to your payment information.
+Optional purchases are processed solely by Apple’s App Store.
+We never handle payment details or transaction data.

-4. Changes to This Policy
+5. Changes to This Policy
-If we update our privacy policy, we will post the changes here with a new "Last Updated" date.
+Updates will be posted here with a revised "Last Updated" date.
+Continued use signifies acceptance.

-5. Contact Us
+6. Contact Us
-If you have any questions about this privacy policy, please contact us at: ssaippiAPI@gmail.com
+For questions, contact: ssaippiAPI@gmail.com